SterTheStar/NodeSSH/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPLV3 - see LICENSE file for details.

 ## Contributing